 - Yogurt Substitutes: Greek yogurt or other types of yogurt can be used in place of plant-based ones.

-- Frozen Veggies: If using frozen broccoli or other vegetables, ensure they are thawed and drained of excess water before marinating.
+- Frozen Veggies: If using frozen vegetables, ensure they are thawed and drained of excess water before marinating.

 - Make Some Skewers!
 Make it fun by piercing the veggies through some skewer and get that barbecue party vibes going!